 If required, there are five optional variables that can be modified to further narrow down the query results.
 To modify these variables, open the script and search for the following variables:

-- userId - The ID of the user you want to report on.
+- userId - The ID of the user to report on.
 To find the UserID, the administrator can query the BASUsers table and match the UserID column to the row of the desired user.

 - typeName - The BlackBerry Administration Service plug-in identifier.